Randygill Top from Weasdale, Howgills

 The rounded outlines of the Howgills always seem very tempting as you drive down the M6 near Tebay.
 This walk explores some of the hills in the north-eastern part of the group and includes some good views over the Howgills themselves and the surroundings.
 The route is straightforward in clear weather although in cloud the Howgills can be hard to navigate and care is needed in these circumstances.

 The start is from a convenient point on the minor road just before Weasdale, which is reached down a minor road from the A685 just west of Newbiggin-on-Lune.
-Parking is limited and care should be taken not to obstruct access or passing places.
-After parking continue west down the lane, cross the river and start to climb uphill.
-Where the road swings right continue to the end of the tarmac, turn left and follow the wall up past a barn (Grid ref.
-NY 685035) continuing through a cross wall to reach open country.
+Parking is limited but possible where there is a derelict farm building, care should be taken not to obstruct access or passing places.
+After parking continue west down the lane, continue straight on past Weasdale farm on your left (rather than following around to the right) and cross the river.
+The road starts to climb uphill, follow it round to the right and continue to the end of the tarmac.
+At Cow Bank (restored farm building) turn left and follow the wall continuing through a gate in a fence to reach open country.
 The land to the left of this lane is open country except where land is marked as private, which should be respected.

 There is no clear path on the next section as you need to head uphill over grass to reach the main ridge of Hooksey.
 On reaching the top you should turn south (left) along the ridge where you should join a track that has come up from Wath.
 Stay on this track climbing gently to reach the summit of Hooksey which is marked by some stones.